beansai/beans-tutorials/matrix/time-distance-matrix/README.md

 ![Stops](assets/images/stops.png)

-When you have many stops and want to determine many distances and travel time at once, Time-Distance Matrix would be helpful to you.
+When you have many stops and want to determine time and distances among them at once,

+Time-Distance Matrix would be helpful to you.

 ## Table of contents